walterfreeman/phys307/notes/connect.md

 The classroom has only Windows computers, but if you want to get real work done in the sciences, you need a Unix-like operating system: Linux or a BSD-based operating system like Mac OSX.
-In this class, we have provided you a Linux system named phy-compphysclass.syr.edu, located somewhere in an ITS data center.
+In this class, we have provided you a Linux system named `phy-compphysclass.syr.edu`, located somewhere in an ITS data center.
 Here are instructions for connecting to it:

 ### Connecting to the computer